Graduate Catalog

 CTSP 595 Master's Thesis Research

 Content: Completion of thesis research project under the direction of the chair of the candidate's thesis committee.
 Two semester hours, which can be taken in 1-semester hour increments, are required for degree.
 Grades are deferred until the candidate has successfully defended his/her/their thesis.
+Consent of thesis committee chair is required.

 Prerequisites: CTSP 594